SiriDB/siridb-admin/README.md

                                each shard has points for a specific time range.
 The size or time window can be chosen but not changed once the database is created.
 For
                                example: the value '1w' will create shards holding points for 1 week.
-                               This value cannot be changed once the database is created.
   -L, --duration-log="1d"      Log duration for the new database.
 Like numeric duration but then for
                                log values.
 At the moment log values are not supported by SiriDB but this will be implemented in a future release.
-                               This value cannot be changed once the database is created.

 ```
 For example: